 Typically, English versions will smooth out this line by saying that Mary has “chosen what’s better.”
 Of course her piety was better than Martha’s distracted worrying.
 But something more interesting is going on.
 The Greek text doesn’t simply say that Mary made a “better choice.”
 It says, literally, that she had chosen the “good portion” (agathen merida).
 The phrase Jesus uses here is specifically used in Jewish circles about the goodness of Torah study.

 The word comes up in Jewish writings in a context very similar to this one.
-When groups gather to study, it’s traditional to pray beforehand: “ten helkenu b’toratekha” — God, please “give us our share in your Torah.”
+When groups gather to study, it’s traditional to pray beforehand: “ten helkenu b’toratekha” — God, please “give us our portion in your Torah.”
 Upon leaving, one would thank God for one’s “portion” in life, which was good because one had a chance to study the Scriptures.
 Listen to how one early rabbi (1st-2nd cent AD) would pray as he left each day’s session:

 “I thank thee, Lord my God, God of my fathers, that you set my portion with those who sit in the study hall and the synagogues, and you did not set my portion with those who sit in the theaters and circuses.”
 (Jerusalem Talmud, Berakhot 4:2)

 To this rabbi, meditating on the Scriptures was life as it was meant to be lived.
 He had been among the lucky few invited to linger on the very words of the living God.
 Here’s how another put it:

 Turn it over and over because everything is in it.
 And reflect upon it and grow old and worn in it and do not leave it, for you have no better portion than this.”
 (Mishnah, Avot 5:2)